Exclusive: Aircraft lessor Avolon prepares for IPO - sources

 Avolon's focus is on young and fuel-efficient single-aisle aircraft made by Boeing Co (BA.N) and Airbus Group NV (AIR.PA).
 In 2013, it delivered a total of 34 aircraft to its customers valued at more than $2 billion.

-Avalon's shareholders have made equity commitments to the company totalling $1.4 billion since its launch, according to its website.
+Avalon's shareholders have made equity commitments to the company totaling $1.4 billion since its launch, according to its website.
 It has also raised $5.8 billion in debt from commercial and specialist aviation banks.

 (Reporting by Soyoung Kim and Greg Roumeliotis in New York; Editing by Bernard Orr)